21 may 2019 I added text, and added videos.

-I have already had the chance to smash it, on this technical section this was the result : so far it seems to be strong enough.
+I have had the chance to smash it, on this technical section this was the result : so far it seems to be ok, can handle some scrapes.

 I noticed there was a difference in how stiff the springs were between the two Box One rd’s I got, one still has a stiff spring.

 I prefer Shimano trigger shifter, So I use the XTR m9000, it seemed like a good combo, but the stiff spring is way too fatiguing.

-The shifting is very smooth, it’s actually smoother than Shimano XT M8000, because of the cam clutch, it gets stiffer as the lower gear you use, but this makes the high gear as there is no clutch at all, this is probably also due to the initial movement where the clutch does not seem to engage, but this won’t be an issue unless you ride like a madman within the top gear, so any issues are unlikely, But I read reviews saying they dropped the chain, but some of them did not use chain guides, and some of them probably rode like madmen. like
+The shifting is very smooth, it’s actually smoother than Shimano XT M8000, because of the cam clutch, it gets stiffer as the lower gear you use, but this makes the high gear as there is no clutch at all, this is probably also due to the initial movement where the clutch does not seem to engage, but this won’t be an issue unless you ride like a madman within the top gear, so any issues are unlikely, But I read reviews saying they dropped the chain, but some of them did not use chain guides.

 Fitted on the bike with Uncut KMC 11x Sl silver chain: